elenazavala/elenazavala/README.md

 ### Hi there 👋

 i'm Elena, a compSci student from 🇵🇾 at KU!
-I ❤️ igniting my creative self by turning science and technology into an art.
+I love igniting my creative self by turning science and technology into an art.

 I think that art is an essential investment in STEM and innovation, and I have always had a passion for creative practices such as dance, the movie & film industry and digital art.
 I aim to be an exemplar of someone that is capable of merging the magic of computer science with their artistic avocations and passions